stuti24m/Real-time-object-detection/README.md

 # Real-time-object-detection
-Real-time object detection with deep learning and openCV.
+🤓Real-time object detection with deep learning and openCV.
 To build our deep learning-based real-time object detector with OpenCV we will require
   - access our webcam/video stream in an efficient manner and
   - apply object detection to each frame.